wprender/cloudbreak-docs/docs/openstack.md

 ```
 cd cloudbreak-deployment
 ```
-This is the directory of the configuration files and the supporting binaries that will be downloaded by Cloudbreak Deployer.
+This is the directory of the configuration files and the supporting binaries for Cloudbreak Deployer.

 ### Initialize your Profile

-First initialize your directory by creating a `Profile` file:
+First initialize `cbd` by creating a `Profile` file:

 ```
 cbd init